 Meanwhile, the success of Passport, PBS’ streaming service for station donors, shields public television from the anticipated decline.
 Passport has delivered big donor and revenue growth for stations, according to Rhine.
 “I don’t think public television is going to see a downturn except for those stations where Passport hasn’t had much impact,” Rhine said.

 Stations that haven’t reaped benefits from Passport include those with broadcast reach into Canada — that can’t market Passport as a member benefit to their Canadian donors — and those that don’t pay full price for PBS programs.
-Stations that buy programs at a discount through the Program Differentiation Plan, have been excluded from Passport, but PBS is reviewing its PDP policy.
+Stations that buy a limited number of programs through the Program Differentiation Plan have been excluded from Passport, but PBS is reviewing its PDP policy.